SIGN UP TO OUR FREE MELBOURNE-BASED COMMUNITY RECYCLING PROGRAM FOR CIGARETTE BUTTS

 Instead of emptying ash trays and dust pans full of cigarette butts into general rubbish, you will empty them into a snap-lock bag and then seal the bag and put it in the bin.

-Every 2-4 weeks (depending on how many bags you are collecting), one of our friendly team members will come in and take any bags with butts in them, clean the bin and provide some more empty bags.
+Whenever your bin is full, one of our friendly team members will come in and take any bags with butts in them, clean the bin and provide some more empty bags.
 They will collect some basic data, but unless you have any feedback, there won't be any requirement to do anything else.

 Step 1 - Smokers deposit their cigarette butts into ash trays, as normal.